Why is Online Reputation Management (ORM) Important to Properties?

 1. Respond to reviews on all channels, not just TripAdvisor

-It is true to say that TripAdvisor is the biggest hospitality review site worldwide, but it is the only place showing what people say about your hotels.
-Instead of solely focusing on this site, there are other popular platforms people use to leave their reviews such as Google and OTAs’ review platforms like Booking.com, Airbnb, Expedia, etc. Make sure that you collect most guest reviews of your place on online sites and get them responded.
+It is true to say that TripAdvisor is the biggest hospitality review site worldwide, but it is not the only site showing what people say about your hotels.
+Instead of solely focusing on this site, there are other popular platforms people use to leave their reviews such as Google and OTAs’ review platforms like Booking.com, Airbnb, Expedia, etc. Make sure that you collect most guest reviews of your place on online sites and respond to them.

 Ideally, you should upgrade your review management strategy by: